wholemarket/whisper/README.md

 # Whisper Wallpaper Collection
-A collection of game wallpapers.
+A collection of wallpapers introduced by game developers and hardware/software industry companies.